Fraud Alert: Fraudulent Use of Our Firm’s Name

 Key Facts

-- What: Forged sugar-sale contract.
+- What: Forged contracts

 - How: Criminals pasted our logo, notary stamp & forged signature on the signature page.
+Or, include our information as “attorneys for the transaction”.

 - If you received any document bearing our signature or name from a third party: forward it immediately to [email protected] and do not wire funds.